mit-ccc/BuildingBridges/schedule.md

 ---

-## Week 8
+## Week 8: Sensemaking to Reveal and Interpret Patterns Across Conversations

 {: .lecture }
-**Tues, Apr 1 | Lecture:** Sensemaking
+**Tues, Apr 1 | Lecture:** Explore the intersection of analytics and sensemaking.
+Learn sensemaking best practices and explore how to integrate AI into the sensemaking process.

-- Patterns across conversations
-- Analytics vs. Sensemaking
-- Kathy Cramer's method
-- Qualitative research methods
+{: .note }
+> - Forthcoming

 {: .lab }
-**Thurs, Apr 3 | Lab:** Leadership & AI
-- Kickoffs and Building Leadership
+**Thurs, Apr 3 | Lab:** Kickoffs and Building Leadership Capacity
-- AI Sensemaking techniques
-- Practice sessions
+- Plan your kickoffs
+- Build leadership capacity

 {: .highlight }
 > - Hold your kickoffs! (first round of conversations at a public event)